Find Affordable College Courses

 Coral Gables, FL

 The in-demand bachelor’s degree programs at University of Miami helped the school earn the #2 place on this year’s ranking of the most popular business/managerial economics schools in Florida.
-Located in the city of Coral Gables, U Miami is a private not-for-profit college with a fairly large student population.
+Located in the city of Coral Gables, U Miami is a private not-for-profit school with a fairly large student population.

 About 23% of the students majoring in managerial economics at the school are women while 78% are male.